30 x 7 = 210 minutes or 3.5 hours a week.

 Humans are complex creatures.
 We don’t go after what we want.
 We go after what others want.

-You might have clicked on the article to find out what you should do in 30 minutes to change your life.
+You might have clicked on the article to find out what you should do in 30 minutes to improve your life.

 I can’t tell you that because I don’t know.
-But I can help you find out yourself what you must do in those 30 minutes that will change your life.
+But I can help you find out yourself what you must do in those 30 minutes that will improve your life.

 To discover what you need in life, examine your life and see what’s missing from these productive uses of time: